 (1) Once a backdated move in has been accepted by the TDSP, the TDSP shall invoice all transmission, distribution and discretionary charges associated with returning the Customer to the losing CR, or CR of choice in the case of a move in, to the gaining CR.
 The TDSP shall be responsible for invoicing all non-bypassable TDSP charges to the CRs in accordance with the periods that they each served the Customer.

 (2) Any disputes regarding TDSP charges shall be filed in accordance with Section 7.8, Formal Invoice Dispute Process for Competitive Retailers and Transmission and/or Distribution Service Providers.

+(3) If the inadvertent gain occurred more than 150 days in the past, the TDSP shall not cancel and rebill invoices more than 150 days in the past from the date of the receipt of the Move In transaction by the TDSP.

 7.3.5 Customer Rescission after Completion of a Switch Transaction